 - The Great Faber Finds Summer Reads Giveaway

 - War, the spirit of Christmas, and Henry Williamson’s ‘A Chronicle of Ancient Sunlight’

-Tagsa.s.j. tessimond afghanistan alan bennett alan ross angus wilson anne sebba battling for news (sebba) brigid brophy carmilla (le fanu) charles williams christopher lee dave rimmer dovegreyreader faber finds geoffrey elliot gerald kersh giveaway-a-day guardian harold shukman henry williamson ian hamilton in a glass darkly (le fanu) ingrid pitt iron britannia (barnett) jim ring john cowper powys john grigg john rentoul london review of books martha gellhorn pat barr patrick hamilton pete townshend richard t kelly robert aickman sarah waters simon heffer starlust (vermorel) stranger with a bag (townsend warner) sylvia townsend warner t.f. powys TLS twopence coloured (hamilton) william boyd wine dark sea (aickman)
+Tagsa.s.j. tessimond afghanistan alan bennett alan ross andrew o'hagan angus wilson anne sebba battling for news (sebba) brigid brophy carmilla (le fanu) dave rimmer david stacton dovegreyreader faber finds geoffrey elliot gerald kersh giveaway-a-day guardian harold shukman henry williamson ian hamilton in a glass darkly (le fanu) ingrid pitt iron britannia (barnett) jim ring john cowper powys john grigg john rentoul london review of books martha gellhorn pat barr patrick hamilton pete townshend richard t kelly robert aickman sarah waters simon heffer starlust (vermorel) stranger with a bag (townsend warner) sylvia townsend warner t.f. powys TLS twopence coloured (hamilton) william boyd wine dark sea (aickman)